solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 EOF
 ```

-2. Check the Online Boutique and see that pages are no longer loading correctly
+2. Refresh the Online Boutique webpage.
+You should see an error with message "RBAC: access denied"

-3. Add AccessPolicies to allow traffic from the frontend to the backend apis
+3. Add AccessPolicies to explicitly allow traffic from the frontend to the backend apis

 ```yaml
 cat << EOF | kubectl --context ${MGMT} apply -f -